TomH0011/Fourier-Analysis/README.md

 # Signal Decomposition Visualiser

-This Java application visualizes the decomposition of signals into their component waves using Fourier Transform principles.
+This Java application visualises the decomposition of signals into their component waves using Fourier Transform principles.
 It provides an interactive way to understand how complex signals can be broken down into simpler sine waves.

 ## Features